-If you are a project manager, account executive or planner in a digital Agency and you feel that things are not going smoothly as you would like (or as you have planned), take a break and take a look at these 5 battles to face. that you will surely face (or already have) and that you will have to lose to gain something more than satisfied clients or time on your project: EXPERIENCE.
+If you are a project manager, account executive or planner in a digital Agency and you feel that things are not going smoothly as you would like (or as you have planned), take a break and take a look at these 5 battles that you will surely face (or already have) and that you will have to lose to gain something more than satisfied clients or time on your project: EXPERIENCE.

-Battle No 1: Today is not left.
+Battle No 1: There is no left today.

 Surely it has happened to you that it is Friday, the last hour of your work day and a client asks you for urgent changes.
-You look at the clock and then you run to your team to ask for their help, but that change will definitely not take one or two hours, or even three, and your team answers you: there is no time left.
+You look at the clock and then you run to your team to ask for their help, but that change will definitely not take one or two hours, or even three, and your team responds: there is no time left.

 Calm down.
 Take a deep breath and keep reading.

-Surely at that moment it doesn't make sense but in time you will understand that one of the great lessons you will have to learn is that your role is not only to look after the interests of your clients, but also for those of your team.
+Surely at that moment it doesn't make sense but in time you will understand that one of the great lessons you will have to learn is that your role is not only to look after the interests of your clients, but also those of your team.

-Obviously there will be times when you and your team have to get busy for something that corresponds to you and perhaps you will have to stay late, but evaluate that those times really worth it and not only the quality of life of everyone is sacrificed.
+Obviously there will be times when you and your team have to get busy for something that corresponds to you and perhaps you will have to stay late, but evaluate that those times are really worth it and not only the quality of life of everyone is sacrificed.

 Battle No. 2: It was perfect!
 Now let's change everything!
 (Once a client)